 |29 August 2006||Crew / Passenger Deaths|

 (Pride of Bilbao) On August 29, 2006, the ferry was among all 5 vessels inspected by UK's MAIB (Marine Accident Investigation Branch) as part of agency's investigation about a collision accident.
-It occurred on August 20 (off Isle of Wight) and resulted in sinking and the deaths of all men on the 25-foot yacht Ouzo, who died from drowning.
+It occurred on August 20 (off the Isle of Wight) and resulted in the sinking and the deaths of all men on the 25-foot yacht Ouzo, who died from drowning.

-MAIB agents and UK Police officers inspected ship's hull and logbook.
-Previously, the ship operator P&O handed all the information from vessel's data recorder, which led to the following hull inspection.
+MAIB agents and UK Police officers inspected the ship's hull and logbook.
+Previously, the ship operator P&O handed all the information from the vessel's data recorder, which led to the following hull inspection.
 The hull was inspected again in Portsmouth (September 7).

 On September 20, a Pride of Bilbao crew (Michael Hubble, working on the ship as Second Mate) was arrested on suspicion for manslaughter caused through gross negligence.
-The man was released on bail then in February 2007 arrested again and charged.
+The man was released on bail than in February 2007 arrested again and charged.

 MAIB's accident report was released on April 12, 2007, stating that yacht's sinking was due to Pride of Bilbao ferry's collision with the boat (or passing dangerously close resulting in either swamping or capsizing.

 Michael Hubble's trial started on October 28, 2007, at Winchester Crown Court.
 The man was accused that in the time of the accident, being in sole charge of the ship, he failed to act properly.
 He failed to inform ferry's Captain of the accident, also didn't stop the ship and didn't launch a rescue boat.
-All yachtsmen's bodies were found with life-vests.
+All of the yachtsmen's bodies were found with life-vests.
 He was cleared of manslaughter charges on December 12, and on December 13 all charges of misconduct were also dropped.

 You can add more details on reported here accident or submit new / your own Princess Anastasia ferry ship incident ("Cruise Minus" report) via CruiseMapper's contact form.